afzalariffinZ/StelginsDev/README.md

    The mobile app sends the image to the backend via FastAPI.

 2. **Forward to Gemini 2.0 Flash**
-   The backend calls Gemini’s multimodal model, which can analyze the image and return structured nutritional data.
+   The backend calls Gemini’s multimodal model, which can analyze the image and identify the food name and ingredients.

+3. **Retrieve Information from vector database**
+   From the ingredients retrieved from the response of the LLM, real nutritonal information is retrieved from a chromadb vector database to provide additional context to the LLM to make more accurate nutritional estimates.

-3. **AI estimates nutritional values**
+5. **AI estimates nutritional values**
    - 🔥 **Calories**
    - 🍬 **Sugar content**
    - 🥓 **Fat content**
    - 🧂 **Sodium levels**

-4. **Parse and store results**
+6. **Parse and store results**
    The backend processes the AI response and writes the estimated values into the patient’s record in **Firebase Realtime Database**.

-5. **Real-time updates**
+7. **Real-time updates**
    Both the patient’s app and doctor’s dashboard reflect the new meal data instantly, thanks to Firebase’s sync mechanism.

 > ✅ This architecture hides the AI model complexity from front-end apps while keeping updates **fast** and **real-time**.